dskrypa/cli_command_parser/_sources/parameters.rst.txt

 SubCommand
 ^^^^^^^^^^

-The :class:`~cli_command_parser.parameters.SubCommand` parameter allows additional :class:`~cli_command_parser.commands.Command` classes to be registered as subcommands of the Command that contains the SubCommand parameter.
+The :class:`.SubCommand` parameter allows additional :class:`.Command` classes to be registered as subcommands of the Command that contains the SubCommand parameter.
+A given Command may only contain one SubCommand parameter.

+SubCommand exists as a Parameter so that it is possible to specify where the argument for choosing the subcommand should be provided relative to other positional parameters, if any.

 Explicit registration is not necessary for Commands that extend their parent Command - given the `following example
 <https://github.com/dskrypa/cli_command_parser/blob/main/examples/basic_subcommand.py>`_::